LiberTEM/LiberTEM/README.rst

 local storage on high-performance SSDs.
 That way it achieves very high collective IO performance on a compact and cost-efficient system built from stock components.
 With cached file system reads it can reach a throughput of up to 14 GB/s per processing node with a quad-core CPU.

+LiberTEM is supported on Linux, Mac OS X and Windows.
+Other platforms that allow installation of Python 3 and the required packages will likely work as well.
+The GUI is running in a web browser.

 LiberTEM currently opens most file formats used for pixelated STEM:

 - Raw binary files, for example for the Thermo Fisher EMPAD detector